richardvogg/Data-Simulation/README.md

 Of course, there are also other considerations from business side that influence the final decision, but this can be helpful to support the decision.

-2. When the real data is sensitive.
+## 2. When the real data is sensitive
-Companies usually protect their customers' data
+Companies usually protect their customers' data.
+This is great.
+For companies who put a lot of effort into learning and development it can be challenging to find adecuate datasets with customer datasets to train their employees.
+Again, data simulation comes to the rescue: We can simulate data with the following properties:

+* it is completely made-up, zero risk to use in any initiative.
+* it is so sophisticated that young analysts can use it to practice their data analytics and storytelling capabilities.
+* it is large, so that analysts learn to write efficient code.
+* it is available to everybody in the company, training initiatives and individuals.
+* it is accessible from RStudio, Python and pgAdmin containers.

+The code file about Data Simulation shows how we can use the great capabilities of R to create such a database.